Luketedwards/score-emporium/README.md

 ![ vendor email](./README_images/features_images/vendor_sale_email_optimized.png "vendor email")

-- When the sale completes, the site commission of 20% is deducted from the total sale, and the total after commission is credited to each vendors credit due.
+- When the sale completes, the site commission of 20% is deducted from the total sale, and the total after commission is credited to each vendor's credit due.
 - The email template is styled and features both an image of a shopping cart, and the individual product images for the order.